Click for California Transparency in Supply Chains Act Disclosure Statement

 ITT expects that its suppliers will conduct themselves in a fair and open manner, consistent with applicable laws and regulations, our Code of Conduct, our Human Rights Policy, our contractual agreements, and our Supplier Expectations Guidelines.
 Together we strive to "do the right thing always" with respect to business conduct, ethics and corporate citizenship.

-- ITT does not currently conduct third party verification of its supply chain to evaluate and address the risks of human trafficking and slavery.
+- Except as may be required by the FARs, ITT does not currently conduct third party verification of its supply chain to evaluate and address the risks of human trafficking and slavery.

-- ITT does not currently conduct supplier audits to specifically evaluate compliance with company standards on human trafficking and slavery.
+- Except as may be required by the FARs, ITT does not currently conduct supplier audits to specifically evaluate compliance with company standards on human trafficking and slavery.

 - ITT expects its suppliers to comply with the laws in the countries where they are doing business.
-ITT does not currently require supplier certification that specifically addresses slavery and human rights.
+Except as may be required by the FARs, ITT does not currently require supplier certification that specifically addresses slavery and human rights.

 - ITT maintains accountability standards and procedures for employees or contractors failing to meet legal requirements and company standards.
 ITT's Ethics and Compliance organization has an externally available helpline and web line for reporting concerns of any kind, as well as an ombudsman program that promotes reporting potential violations of law and company policy.
 Every report of potential misconduct is investigated, and outcomes are reported to ITT management.

-- ITT will offer training in 2015-2016 on slavery and human trafficking to company employees and managers who have direct responsibility for supply chain management.
+- ITT offers training on slavery and human trafficking to company employees and managers who have direct responsibility for supply chain management as part of its overall compliance program.